quasarframework/quasar-framework.org/source/guide/cordova-plugins.md

     window.addEventListener('batterystatus', this.updateBatteryStatus, false)
   },
   beforeDestroy () {
-    // we make some cleanup;
+    // we do some cleanup;
     // we need to remove the event listener window.removeEventListener('batterystatus', this.updateBatteryStatus, false) }